 To apply for permanent residence, you must visit the MUP administration office according to the address of your Croatian residence.
 [Read: How to find administrative police stations in Croatia]

 Our advice is to call them before the visit.
-Due to the COVID-19 pandemic, each MUP administrative office may have different rules and working hours.
+Each MUP administrative office may have different rules and working hours.
 Some of them may require an appointment and others may even allow applying for permanent residence via email.
 If you call them and ask for a service desk for foreigners, they will give you the latest information on what to do.

 Step #2 Collect the documentation